Plasmodium gallinaceum

 Plasmodium gallinaceum is a species of the genus Plasmodium (subgenus Haemamoeba) that causes malaria in poultry.

 Description

-This species was described by Alexandre Joseph Emile Brumpt (1877–1951) a French professor of parasitology during a trip to Ceylon (now Sri Lanka).
+This species was described from samples in 1935 by Alexandre Joseph Emile Brumpt, a French professor of parasitology.
+The following year, Brumpt isolated viable material during a trip to Ceylon (now Sri Lanka).

 Stages

 Oocysts must develop inside the vector host.
 They are not transmissible – if they enter an avian host they will not develop.

 Sporozoites are the transmission stage.
 If they enter an avian host they may infect.